CiscoDevNet/botkit-template/README.md

     - SPARK_TOKEN is the API access token of your Cisco Spark bot
     - PUBLIC_URL is the root URL at which Cisco Spark can reach your bot
     - [ngrok](http://ngrok.com) helps you expose the bot running on your laptop to the internet, type: `ngrok http 3000` to launch

-## Quick start on Glitch/Heroku

-Create a new project pointing to this repo, and set the "SPARK_TOKEN" environment variable with your bot's token.

-You bot is all set:
-- responding in 1-1 and 'group' spaces: type help
-- its healthcheck is accessible at your app public url, suffixed with "/ping"